10-Q 1 svbl-20240731.htm FORM 10-Q

 Exploration Stage

 The Company has established the existence of mineral resources for the Sierra Mojada Project.
 The Company has not established proven or probable reserves, as defined by the United States Securities and the U.S. Securities and Exchange Commission (the “SEC”) subpart 1300 of Regulation S-K (“S-K 1300”), through the completion of a “final” or “bankable” feasibility study for Sierra Mojada Project.
 Furthermore, the Company has no plans to establish proven or probable reserves for Sierra Mojada Project.
-As a result, and despite the fact that the Company commenced extraction of mineral resources at the Sierra Mojada Property, the Company remains an exploration stage company, as defined by the SEC.
+As a result, the Company remains an exploration stage company, as defined by the SEC.

 Beginning with the Company’s annual report on Form 10-K for the year ended October 31, 2022, the Company reports its mineral resources in accordance with S-K 1300.